DanielEtaat/danieletaat.github.io/_posts/2025-07-07-on_mle_and_expo_families.md

 *Proof of Theorem 3.*

-Proceed exactly as in our naive proof attempt to derive the likelihood equation
+Proceed exactly as in our naive proof attempt and derive the likelihood equation

 $$
 \nabla A(\eta)=\overline T_n \tag{4.1}